joewickes/joewickes/README.md

 - TypeScript to familiarize myself with typing variables for redundancy/efficiency
 - Redux to expand my knowledge of state containment beyond React's Context technology
 - Linux/Unix so that I can grow in my understanding of (and contributions to) cyber-systems and open-source tech
-- Wordpress, since ~40% of websites use it

 ## 📫 How to reach me
 - [LinkedIn](https://www.linkedin.com/in/joe-wickes/)